What is the Treatment for Yeast Infection?

 Another way to boost your immunity and cut the risk of developing another yeast infection, or simply boost your antifungal treatment, is to take probiotic supplements on daily basis. there are probiotic supplements designed especially for women, that contain probiotic strains which can reach the vagina when ingested.
 Apart from that, they contain other probiotic strains that support your digestive system and help maintain a healthy bacterial balance in your intestines.

-I always recommend Garden of Life Raw Probiotics for Women, as they have got an impressive number of probiotic strains (32!) and a high CFU count ( 85 billion ). these numbers make for a very potent probiotic supplements for women bound to boost your vaginal and digestive health as well as your immunity.
+I always recommend Garden of Life Raw Probiotics for Women, as they have got an impressive number of probiotic strains (32!) and a high CFU count ( 85 billion ).
+These numbers make for a very potent probiotic supplement for women bound to boost your vaginal and digestive health as well as your immunity.
 Check my full review of Garden of Life Raw Probiotics Women here.

-Although vaginal yeast infection is not a life threatening conditions, its symptoms are so annoying and painful that you want to get rid of them as soon as possible.
+Although vaginal yeast infection is not a life-threatening condition, its symptoms are so annoying and painful that you want to get rid of them as soon as possible.
 Especially that they seem to get worse by day, so the treatment has to be quick and effective.
-One of the most important things to do before you start your treatment though, is to be 100% sure that you’ve got a yeast infection and not for example a sexually transmitted disease.
+One of the most important things to do before you start your treatment though is to be 100% sure that you’ve got a yeast infection and not, for example, a sexually transmitted disease.

 You don’t want to be wasting time and money on products that are not designed to treat your infection, plus some STDs can be dangerous if left untreated.
 Your best bet is to go to see your doctor and have your vaginal secretions tested.
 Another thing you can do is to buy a vaginal pH test to determine what kind of infection you’re suffering from.

-Once you’ve recover, you should introduce small changes in your lifestyle to make sure that a yeast infection doesn’t come back.
-If you want to learn more, check my tips on prevent vaginal yeast infections.
+Once you’ve recovered, you should introduce small changes in your lifestyle to make sure that a yeast infection doesn’t come back.
+If you want to learn more, check my tips on preventing vaginal yeast infections.